sanketgupta29/kubernetes-workshop/README.md

     - kubectl get pods -n "your namespace name"
     - Your partner is supposed to get: namespaces "your namespace name" is forbidden error.
 - Add a user (to allow access to your namespace)
   - Edit file namespace-admin-rbg.yaml, add the user's KID (all upper case except uniper.energy.
-Ex.
-S47656@uniper.energy) in the subjects section, one of them should be yours.
+Ex. ""@uniper.energy) in the subjects section, one of them should be yours.
 Run the following command:
   - kubectl apply -f namespace-admin-rbg.yaml -n "your namespace name"
   - After running the above command, the user will have access to your namespace.
 Check by running the following command:
   - kubectl get pods -n "your namespace name"